msdec321/druid-sim/README.md

 Coming soon: Custom gearsets.
 Create your own customized loadout of any gear available.
 Export and Import functionality to save gearsets and share with others.

+## Talent Trees (Under construction)

+Choose from a set of three pre-set talent loadouts (Deep resto, Dreamstate, or Nature's Grace), or optionally create your own custom talent loadout.
+Export/Import talents to share with others.

 ## Action Bars, Keybinds, and Macros

-Customize your healing setup with a flexible action bar system:
+Customize your healing setup with a flexible action bar system.
+Left-click on an action bar slot to set a spell.
+Right-click on an action bar slot to set a keybind.

 - **Action Bars** - Consistent with base WoW interface (Main bar, Bottom Left, Bottom Right, Right 1, and Right 2)
 - **Keybindings** - Bind any key to action bar slots